C FOR LIFE-ENDING DECISIONS

 of any proxy or any member of the Medical Care Decisions Committee,

-then a similar professional opinion could confirm or disconfirm
+then a similar professional evaluation could confirm or disconfirm

 such proxy capacity